 To say we have enjoyed our time in Eritrea is an understatement.
 We absolutely love it!

-But it is time to continue this crazy journey to every country in the world.
-Next up are our 4 final countries in the Pacific and we are hoping that Samoa will be the final one.
+But it is time to continue this crazy journey to every country.
+Next up are our four final countries in the Pacific, and we hope that Samoa will be the final one.

 Furthermore, Ethiopia has some fantastic cuisine – these 15 best Ethiopian foods are unmissable!
-This Food Tour in Addis Ababa will introduce you to the best food and coffee in this bustling capital city.
+This Food Tour in Addis Ababa will introduce you to this bustling capital city’s best food and coffee.